 9. Personal matters

 There’s a strict distinction between work and private life in Germany.
-Asking about personal matters or sharing your own private information is considered inappropriate.
+Asking about personal matters or sharing your own private information is considered inappropriate business culture.
 This is especially true for initial meetings, before establishing trust.
 Your prospects will not want to talk personal, so try to keep it as professional as possible.